klari98/MarkerPredict/README.md

 ## Scripts of the 70:30 train:test split

 These scripts prepare the positive and negative control sets, then split them in a 70:30 ratio to train then test database- and network-specific Random Forest and XGBoost models.
+These files also have the option to use randomly selected negative control pairs.
 The outputs are ROC curves, PR curves and metric heatmaps.
 There is a separate script for each IDP database and for a combined prediction:
 - predictive_biomarker_ML_70_30.ipynb
 - predictive_biomarker_ML_70_30_DisProt.ipynb